nileane/TangerineUI-for-Mastodon/README.md

 **🪻 Purple**
-For those of you who like Tangerine UI but want to stick to Mastodon's purple.
+For those of you who like Tangerine UI but want to stick to Mastodon's purple hue.

 <img width="1784" alt="TangerineUI-purple" src="./art/Screenshots/TangerineUI-purple.png">
 &nbsp;